T8RIN/ImageToolbox/README.md

 - Ability to import any font (OTF/TTF) to further use
 - In app font scale changing
 - Changing between options list and grouped view
+- Tool search, favorites and recently used tools
 - Confetti Type selection
     - Default
     - Festive